-Our last day of the trek begins with short climb through Joenkhar Teng and a long descent crossing suspension bridges and short climb to reach Phongmay (1770m).
-Afterwards, drive to Mongar town, which takes about 5hrs via Trashigang.
+Our last day of the trek begins with a short climb through Joenkhar Teng and a long descent crossing suspension bridges and a short climb to reach Phongmay (1770m).
+Afterward, drive to Mongar town, which takes about 5hrs via Trashigang.
 Overnight at Hotel in Monger.

 Day 11: Mongar- Bumthang

 After breakfast, we begin a long and spectacular drive west to Bumthang, across Thrumshingla National park, witnessing the drastic vegetation and landscapes, rich in birds and other wildlife.
 We also pass through many small hamlets and villages along the way before arriving in Jakar in the evening.
 Overnight at Hotel in Jakar.

 In the morning visit Kurje Lhakhang, one of the most sacred places in the kingdom as Bhutan’s “patron saint”, Guru Rinpoche (Padmasambhava) meditated here.
 From Kurje monastery, a tarmac road heads south along the right bank of the river to Jambey Lhakhang.
 This temple, erected by the Tibetan king Songtsen Gampo in the 7th century, is one of the two oldest in Bhutan (the other being Kyichu Lhakhang in Paro).
 After lunch, hike to Tamshing Lhakhang, founded in 1501 by Pema Lingpa.
 It contains interesting and ancient Buddhist wall paintings.
 Later, visit Jakar Dzong, “the castle of the white bird”, and then take a stroll through Bumthang’s market area before returning to the hotel.
 Overnight at Hotel.

 Day 13: Bumthang – Trongsa – Punakha